ellie-as/generative-consolidation/README.md

 * **shapes_vae**: code for exploring the latent space of a VAE trained on the shapes3d dataset, and testing how latent representations may support semantic memory.
 * **sequence_learning**: code for exploring how the results may extend to memory for sequences (including text and paths on a graph), and how consolidation may improve structural inference.

+#### Colab notebooks

+To enable experimentation with the code without needing to install everything locally, Colab versions are provided for a few of the notebooks (this requires a Google Drive account).
+Click the link to go straight to the notebook:
+* End-to-end simulation, which reproduces the main results for the MNIST dataset: https://colab.research.google.com/github/eas-93/generative-consolidation/blob/master/main_results/Consolidation_simulation.ipynb
+* Explore the latent space of a trained VAE: https://colab.research.google.com/github/eas-93/generative-consolidation/blob/master/shapes_vae/shapes_vae-latent_space.ipynb
+* Explore how latent variable representations could support semantic memory: https://colab.research.google.com/github/eas-93/generative-consolidation/blob/master/shapes_vae/shapes_vae-semantic_knowledge.ipynb

+Note that these may be slow if running on CPU.
+To switch to GPU in Colab, go to 'Runtime' > 'Change runtime type', and select 'GPU' from the 'Hardware acceleration' dropdown menu.
+(Note that the free version of Colab will only allow this for one notebook at a time.)

 #### Figures in paper

 Figure | Corresponding code